grodansparadis/vscp-doc-spec/class2.level1.control.md

 ----

 ## Type=26 (0x1A) - Sync
-    VSCP_TYPE_CONTROL_SYNC
-Synchronize events on a segment.
+    VSCP_TYPE_CONTROL_SYNCSynchronize events on a segment.

  | Data byte | Description                                                                                                                                  |
  | :---------: | -----------                                                                                                                                  |